shantanoo-desai/blog/content/posts/books/Blood_River_Butcher_Tim.md

 >
 > _'I was born here in the Congo.
 When my parents took me as a child back to Greece, it was more primitive than here.
 I used to look forward to coming back to the Congo because it was more advanced than Greece.
 Can you imagine that?'_
 >
 > _'This city alone use to have a regular flight by a plane spraying for mosquittoes.
 Every day trucks would drive around the city sprinkling water on the roads to stop the dust rising.
 You could pick from six cinemas.
 Eros was my favourite.
-The whole city centre ws electrified.
+The whole city centre was electrified.
 Right at the end of the colonial period, in the 1950s, they put in a hydroelectric power station on the Tshopo (river) with four generators, which was enough for the whole city'._
 >
 > _'But even if you accept the fighting, the wars and the struggle for control, what do you have today?
 Nobody with any interest in making this place work, apart from a few aid workers'._
 >
 > Yani raised his eyes and a club waiter came running with a bottle of Primus.
-He lit a cigarette and drew heavily on it before leaning forward conspriratorially.
+He lit a cigarette and drew heavily on it before leaning forward conspiratorially.
 >
-> _'You see him ?'_ he asked quitely, flicking his eyes in the direction of a photograph of the country's president, Joseph Kabila, catapulted into the job in his twenties after his father, Laurent Kabila, was assassinated.
+> _'You see him?'_ he asked quitely, flicking his eyes in the direction of a photograph of the country's president, Joseph Kabila, catapulted into the job in his twenties after his father, Laurent Kabila, was assassinated.
 >
 > _'What skills does he have to run a country like this, or even a place like Kisangani?
 In all his life he has never been here, and this is the second city of the country he is president of.
 It is ridiculous.
-Christ, before his father took over this country, the young Kabila was driving taxis for tourists in Tanzania, and now he is meant to be a national leader!'_ Hi harrumph of scorn was so loud it made the waiter jump.
+Christ, before his father took over this country, the young Kabila was driving taxis for tourists in Tanzania, and now he is meant to be a national leader!'_ His harrumph of scorn was so loud it made the waiter jump.
 >
 > _'Who is there who actually wants this place to work?
 I don't see anybody.
 Let me give you an example.
 An aid group went to the Tshopo power station in the last couple of years.
 They found three of the four generators were broken, So they raised the money and shipped replacements to Matadi, the country's main port down near where the Congo River reaches the Atlantic.
 And they flew in engineers to Kisangani ready to fit everything'._
 >